iota-community/Community-Governance/README.md

 - [ ]  **Should the outcome of the vote be a draw**, the community will set up a second vote with the same conditions as the first one

+- [ ] **All information regarding the vote and the possibility to initiate a vote will be available on the community-owned Treasury Website [IOTA Treasury](https://iotatreasury.org)

-- [ ]  **The vote will be made available in the Firefly Wallet** for users in a system developed by the community with technical support and backing of the IF
+- [ ]  **The vote will happen in the Firefly Wallet**,  in a system developed by the community with technical support and backing of the IF

-- [ ]  ** Counting will happen in a Hornet node plugin**.
+- [ ]  **Counting will happen in a Hornet node plugin**.
 Node owners will be able to implement this plugin and validate the voting process.

 <!-- Treasury Website -->
 ## Treasury Website

 The participating community members have decided to build a Website as o single point of information for voters.
-This Website will show all relevant information about the vote, display tutorials and guides on how to vote, and display the whole Referendum.
+This Website will show all relevant information about the vote, display tutorials and guides on voting, and display the relevant Referendum Data.
 The Website is currently under construction.

 The domain chosen by the community members is: [IOTATreasury.org](https://iotatreasury.org)

-Contributions regarding Design and Branding are requested and welcome!
-Get in contact within the IOTA Discord in the #governance-dsicussion channel, please.
+Community designers have created a beautiful design and branding for the Website:

 <!-- THE VOTING MECHANISM -->